Shots fired near crowds at Vicente Fernndez Memorial in Hollywood; identified suspect - ExBulletin

 Evidence, including a handgun and ammunition, was found at the scene, police said.

-The gunman had apparently fired in the air and across the street towards another apartment building, Dineen said.
+The gunman had apparently fired into the air and across the street towards another apartment building, Dineen said.

-It was not clear that the gunman ever aimed at the crowd gathered at the memorial, Dineen said.
+It was not clear the shooter ever aimed at the crowd gathered at the memorial, Dineen said.

 No gunshot-related injuries were reported.